-Hand Sanitizer – Mix 2 drops each of cinnamon, eucalyptus, lemon and rosemary essential oils to 2 tablespoons coconut oil in a small glass jar with a screw lid and use it to moisturize and sanitize hands whenever it is needed.
+Hand Sanitizer – Mix 2 drops each of cinnamon, eucalyptus, lemon and rosemary essential oils to 2 tablespoons coconut oil in a small glass jar with a screw lid (You can find this HERE under containers.) and use it to moisturize and sanitize hands whenever it is needed.

 In face cream – Mix 1 or 2 drops of cinnamon essential oil into face cream.
 At night before bed, massage a small amount into skin.
 Massage completely into skin until it’s all absorbed, or wipe off excess with cotton pad.
 If used regularly, this can reduce the appearance of aging.

 When using internally, always make sure the cinnamon essential oil is 100% pure organic and don’t use in excess.

 Homemade toothpaste – Mix 1 drop each of cinnamon and peppermint essential oils an 1/8 teaspoon baking soda into 1 teaspoon of coconut oil and brush teeth.
 It is antimicrobial and antibacterial and will fight plaque.

 Sore throat – Stir together 1 drop of cinnamon essential oil, 1 teaspoon lemon juice and 1/2 teaspoon honey into a cup of hot water.
 Sip it 3 times a day, morning, afternoon and evening.
 This will relieve a sore throat and reduce inflammation, but also give a quick boost to the immune system.